1945 Homestead hurricane: Impact, aftermath, and records

+On the Overseas Highway a number of boats were grounded and utility poles downed.
+An elevated weather station at Carysfort Reef observed sustained winds of 130 mi/h, suggesting sustained winds of 117 mi/h at standard elevation relative to sea level.

 Minor reports of damage was reported in Central and Northern Florida, with St. Augustine reporting a 70 mph wind gust.
 In Charleston, South Carolina, strong winds caused high waves, but the storm arrived at low tide and produced modest damage.
-Rainfall peaked at 8.0 in at Belton, South Carolina.
-In Aiken, South Carolina, heavy precipitation caused damage to unpaved streets.
-Inland, the system produced heavy rainfall over North Carolina, peaking at 14.8 in in Rockingham, North Carolina, in the period covering September 13 through September 18.
+An estimated F2 tornado wrecked a logging camp at Gourdin, leaving mattresses in treetops, killing one person, injuring a few others, and causing $100,000 in losses.
+Rainfall peaked at 8.0 in at Belton.
+In Aiken, heavy precipitation caused damage to unpaved streets.
+Inland, the system produced heavy rainfall over North Carolina, peaking at 14.8 in in Rockingham, North Carolina, in the period covering September 13–18.
+Laurinburg reported total rainfall of 11.2 in.
 This rain led to saturated grounds, allowing new water to spill into streams.
 Many crop fields and dwellings were flooded near the Cape Fear River as levels rose to record heights.
 The towns of Moncure, Fayetteville, and Elizabethtown exceeded flood stage levels.
 Broken dams in Richmond County produced significant flash floods.
 Few deaths were reported, but economic losses were extensive.
 In Hopewell, New Jersey, the remnants of the system produced winds of 50 mph, though major damage was not reported.

-Aftermath

 In the aftermath of the storm, more than 1,000 Red Cross workers were activated in response to the cyclone.
 A force of 400 German prisoners of war and 200 Bahamian laborers participated in the cleanup process.

+Land-based radar at Orlando, Florida, detected the eye of the storm at 05:00 UTC on September 16.
+When the radar image was taken, it was only the third time in history that a hurricane passed close enough to a radar site to reveal its structure.
+In 1992 Homestead and its vicinity would once again be severely affected by a tropical cyclone, Hurricane Andrew.
+A home, sited in Homestead, that was erected in the same year as the 1945 hurricane later registered the lowest pressure associated with Andrew to be measured on land in South Florida.
+During landfall the 1945 storm was comparable to Andrew track-, size-, and damage-wise.